OfficialCRUGG/anisearch-utils/README.md

   <a href="https://github.com/OfficialCRUGG/anisearch-utils/blob/main/README.de.md">Readme auf Deutsch</a>
 </div>

+> [!NOTE]
+> aniSearch Utils is not affiliated with or endorsed by aniSearch.
+This is a third-party extension.

 aniSearch Utils (aSutils for short) is a browser extension that adds various (toggleable) features to aniSearch, mainly intended for *power users*[^1].

 ## Contents